xsuite/xfields/examples/beambeam_multibunch/design.md

   return the last iterate when desired.
 In all cases, examples must inspect and report ``converged``, ``num_iterations`` and ``max_orbit_change`` before treating, saving or plotting the result as a solution.
-- Preserve ``beambeam_scale`` during configuration.
-Geometry analysis currently sets the knob to zero and then unconditionally to one.
-Save the previous value and restore it with exception-safe handling so reconfiguration neither changes a user's knob setting nor leaves beam-beam disabled after an error.
+- [x] Preserve ``beambeam_scale`` during configuration.
+Geometry analysis temporarily disables the knob and restores the previous value or expression with exception-safe handling.
-- Fix ``examples/beambeam_multibunch/000_multibunch_2d.py``: it describes a
+- [x] Fix ``examples/beambeam_multibunch/000_multibunch_2d.py``: the coherent
-  coherent calculation but constructs the rigid-bunch elements with the default ``coherent=False`` and without own-beam sizes.
-Make the physics and description agree.
+  calculation now explicitly enables ``coherent=True`` and provides the own-beam sizes and bunch grid.

 ### Public API decisions